MShekow/outlook-calendar-sync/README.md

 A Microsoft Power Automate flow to synchronize two Outlook 365 calendars.

-Download the zip archive from [here](https://github.com/MShekow/outlook-calendar-sync/raw/main/Outlook%20calendar%20sync%20v0.6.zip).
+Download the zip archive from [here](https://github.com/MShekow/outlook-calendar-sync/raw/main/Outlook%20calendar%20sync%20v0.7.zip).

 If you want to get rid of all blocker events, you can use [this](https://github.com/MShekow/outlook-calendar-sync/raw/main/Delete%20SyncBlocker%20events.zip) helper PowerAuto flow.

 Please see [this blog post](https://www.augmentedmind.de/?p=2990) for details.

 ## Change log

+### v0.7 (2023-11-12)

+* Add new (optional) setting **Category for SyncBlocker events in calendar 1/2** which you can set to an array of one or more Outlook category names, which are assigned to your SyncBlocker events.
+The updated categories will also be retroactively applied to already-existing SyncBlocker events

 ### v0.6 (2023-09-24)